WS-Policy

 WS-Policy is a specification that allows web services to use XML to advertise their policies (on security, quality of service, etc.) and for web service consumers to specify their policy requirements.

 WS-Policy is a W3C recommendation as of September 2007.

 WS-Policy represents a set of specifications that describe the capabilities and constraints of the security (and other business) policies on intermediaries and end points (for example, required security tokens, supported encryption algorithms, and privacy rules) and how to associate policies with services and end points.

 Policy Assertion

-Assertions can either be requirements put upon a web service or an advertisement of the policies of a web service.
+Assertions can either be requirements put upon a web service or an advertisement for the policies of a web service.

 Operator tags

 Two "operators" (XML tags) are used to make statements about policy combinations: